mingshengzhangp4/variant_warehouse/README.md

-vcf_tools
+variant_warehouse
 =========

-Prototype for loading VCF Datasets into SciDB, currently built around the 1000 Genomes dataset.
+Examples of loading and processing Genomic Variant Datasets in SciDB, currently built around the 1000 Genomes dataset.
 Very very early, unstable.
 Work in progress.

 Part of the original prototype was adapted from scidb-genotypes by Douglas Slotta (NCBI)